Petroleum jelly: Skin and hair care

 Most petroleum jelly today is used as an ingredient in skin lotions and cosmetics, providing various types of skin care and protection by minimizing friction or reducing moisture loss, or by functioning as a grooming aid (e.g., pomade).
 It is also used for treating dry scalp and dandruff.
+Although long known as just an occlusive, recent studies show that it is actually able to penetrate into the stratum corneum and helps in better absorption of other cosmetic products.
+Applying a significant amount of petroleum jelly onto one's face before bed is known as "slugging".

 Preventing moisture loss

 By reducing the loss of moisture via transepidermal water loss, petroleum jelly can prevent chapped hands and lips, and soften nail cuticles.

 This property is exploited to provide heat insulation: petroleum jelly can be used to keep swimmers warm in water when training, or during channel crossings or long ocean swims.
 It can prevent chilling of the face due to evaporation of skin moisture during cold weather outdoor sports.

 Hair grooming

 In the first part of the twentieth century, petroleum jelly, either pure or as an ingredient, was also popular as a hair pomade.
 When used in a 50/50 mixture with pure beeswax, it makes an effective moustache wax.